derekdhuynh/scratchnn/README.md

     - [X] Add support for ufuncs
 - [X] Views of tensors
     - [X] Reshaping
-- [ ] Look into overloading the assignment operator
+- [X] Look into overloading the assignment operator
 - [ ] Template for sizes?
-Very annoying to have to make it size_t everytime
+Very annoying to have to make it size_t everytime (backlog this)
     - [ ] Maybe make a wrapper over vector and just cast it to size_t or something
 - [ ] Basic activation functions
 - [ ] Autograd engine + integrate grad functions with tensors